I Dream is a new musical drama that fuses classical, jazz, Gospel and popular musical styles into a moving theatrical work.

-The focus of I Dream is the thirty-six hours leading up to Dr. King’s assassination, realized as an immersive blend of dream, reminiscence and premonition, before the fateful moment on the balcony of Memphis’ Lorraine Motel.
-[More than a historical retrospective, I Dream is an exploration of the humanity of a man, the plight of the poor and those who are persecuted.]
+The 2018 premiere at Opera Carolina coincided with the 50th commemoration of the death of the Rev. Dr. Martin Luther King, Jr. The focus of I Dream is the thirty-six hours leading up to Dr. King’s assassination, and a sequence of dream, reminiscence, and premonition before the fateful moment on the balcony of Memphis’ Lorraine Motel.
+More than an historical retrospective, I Dream is an exploration of the humanity of a man, the plight of the poor and those who are persecuted.

-This intimate portrayal – alongside the more celebrated story – is a multi-dimensional profile of the man, with revealing insights into his own personal struggles.
-The piece also pays tribute to the courage, strength and sacrifice of the many who stood alongside this great character – some of them leaders in their own right, but many being unsung heroes, ordinary men and women of different races, ages, and ideologies.
-As such, I Dream is much more than just the story of a great Civil Rights leader and global icon.
-It poetically and imaginatively [captures and expresses a number of universal themes that will resonate with people everywhere, at a very personal level.
 I Dream envisions a renewing of Dr. King’s message at a time of deep divisions in our culture.
 It is a piece about yesterday, but is very much for today.

+This intimate portrayal – alongside the more celebrated story – is a multi-dimensional profile of the man, with revealing insights into his own personal struggles.
+The piece also pays tribute to the courage, strength and sacrifice of the many who stood alongside this great figure – some of them leaders in their own right, but many being unsung heroes, ordinary men and women of different races, ages, and ideologies.

+I Dream is much more than just the story of a great Civil Rights leader and global icon.
+It poetically and imaginatively captures and expresses a number of universal themes that will resonate with people everywhere, at a very personal level.
 This unique retelling of an otherwise familiar story triumphs by inspiring audiences – leaving them with a glow of unity, redemption and enduring hope for a better future.

 For more information visit operacarolina.org